-The Baird-English Advocate of the Year Award is to be presented annually by ACTE to an ACTE member who has worked to enhance career and technical education (CTE) in federal policy through advocacy.
+The Baird-English Advocate of the Year Award can be presented annually by ACTE to an ACTE member who has worked to enhance career and technical education (CTE) in federal policy through advocacy.

 An ACTE member who has repeatedly advocated for CTE issues to federal policymakers is an eligible recipient of this award.